Study in the classroom before stepping out to "real Japan." Pitt-in-Japan at Nishinomiya, on Konan University CUBE campus, Japan. Summer, 2015.

 The Year-in-Japan at Konan University is a EALL's flagship semester- or year-long program in Kobe, Japan.
 You will undertake intensive language study and take 6 hours of Japan studies courses.
 Many students take advantage of the homestay program.
 JASSO scholarships are also available for qualified students.
 For more information, contact Stephen Luft.

-2018 marks the first year that this program will be offered.
+2019 will mark the second year that this program will be offered.
 Students will have the opportunity to try out what they have learned in language study, immerse themselves in the culture, and be inspired to study Japanese at a higher level at Pitt.
 The study tour is open to anyone who has not studied three years of Japanese, and, of course, SEALS Japan students are strongly encouraged to apply.
+Two credits.

 As part of the instruction (30 hours total), EALL will hold a pre-departure orientation and post-return debriefing.
 The program is based in Kobe at Konan University and students will take trips to many parts of Kansai as well as receive instruction.
-Participants receive two credit hours for the experience.
-If your first thoughts of Japan are Pokémon and Samurai, prepare to be blown away.
+You will have an opportunity to interact with Konan students.
+If your first thoughts of Japan are Pokémon and samurai, prepare to be blown away.
 A visit to the Kansai region of Japan introduces you to the special mix that thousands of years of Japanese history and culture can produce.
 Once known as the cradle of Japanese civilization, Kobe, Kyoto, Nara, and Osaka flourish today as castles and temples age alongside skyscrapers and apartment complexes.
 Travel to Kansai Japan and be surprised by what you can discover from ancient and modern architecture, from visits to art museums, castles, ancient temples, and bunraku theater.
 Learn more about popular culture and street food.
 Reflect on Japan’s remarkable history of yesterday and its place in the globalized consumer culture of today.

 A limited number of financial aid is available in order to assist students who might not otherwise be able to participate because of the cost.
 For financial aid information, go to the scholarship page on this website.
 Contact Stephen Luft for more information about this program.